-The West Maui community plan region includes two moku, encompassing the slopes of Mauna Kahālāwai on the west, the coastal plains from Papawai Point, south of Olowalu, to Pō'elua Bay the north.
-The region is rich with historic structures and cultural heritage.
+The West Maui community plan region encompassesincludes two moku, encompassing the western-slopes of Mauna Kahālāwai on the West Maui Mountains andwest, the coastal plains from Papawai Point, south of Olowalu, to PoeluaPō'elua Bay near Kahakuloa on the north.
+The region's major townregion is rich with historic structures and cultural heritage.

 The Lāhainā moku comprises 29 ahupua'a.
-The main center is Lāhainā Town, where Kamehameha I established the seat of government after unifying the islands (Lee-Greig, Medeiros, Cordova, and Hammatt 2013: 29) and where the first written laws of the Kingdom were proclaimed.
-The National Park Service designated a large portion of Lāhainā Town a National Historic Landmark in 1962.
-In 1967 the County established two smaller local districts, known today as "County Historic District No. 1" and "County Historic District No. 2."
+The main center is Lāhainā Town, where Kamehameha I established the seat of government after his conquests of Maui and O'ahuunifying the islands (Lee-Greig, Medeiros, Cordova, and Hammatt 2013: 29), Rich with historic structures and cultural heritage, the) and where the first written laws of the Kingdom were proclaimed.
+The National Park Service designated a large portion of Lāhainā Town a National Historic Landmark in the 1960s1962.
+In the same decade,1967 the County established two smaller local districts, known today as "County Historic District No. 1" and "County Historic District No. 2."
 Both County Historic Districts sit within the larger National Historic Landmark.
+To the north,

-Significant cultural sites within the moku include Lua'ehu, a restricted area where only ali'i lived; Loko o Mokuhinia, which surrounded Moku'ula, Sacred Island forbidden to all but the ruling ali'i; Waiola Church and Waine'e Cemetery where the tombs of several high ali'i rest; Lahainaluna School (1831) and Hale Pa'i, Print House (1915); and Hale Pī'ula, the site of Kamehameha III Palace where the first Bill of Rights (1839) and the first Hawaiian Constitution (1840) were adopted.
+Significant cultural sites within the moku include Lua'ehu, a restricted area where only ali'i lived; Loko o Mokuhinia, which surrounded Moku'ula, Sacred Island forbidden to all but the resort destinationsruling ali'i; Waiola Church and Waine'e Cemetery where the tombs of Kā'anapali and Kapalua are active with visitors from around the world, lured by beautiful beaches, golfseveral high ali'i rest; Lahainaluna School (1831) and relaxation.
+Today the foothills Hale Pa'i, Print House (1915); and Hale Pī'ula, the site of Kamehameha III Palace where the West Maui Mountains-first Bill of Rights (1839) and the first Hawaiian Constitution (1840) were adopted.